-41. When e-waste is considered to be hazardous waste according to Article 1, paragraph 1 (a), of the Convention, or to national legislation (Article 1, paragraph 1 (b)), national import or export prohibitions must be respected.
+- 43. When e-waste is considered to be hazardous waste according to Article 1, paragraph 1 (a), of the Convention, or to national legislation (Article 1, paragraph 1 (b)), national import or export prohibitions must be respected.
 When no such national prohibitions exist, the control procedure described in section II.
 B of the present guidelines applies.
 For e-waste that is not considered to be hazardous, the Basel Convention does not contain a specific procedure.
-However, some parties have developed procedures to deal with such cases, such as those applicable to transboundary movements of "green-listed" waste under European Union legislation, or the procedure for pre-movement inspection of recycling materials applicable in China.
+However, some parties have developed procedures to deal with such cases, such as those applicable to transboundary movements of "green-listed" waste under European Union legislation, 10 or the procedure for pre-movement inspection of recycling materials applicable in China.
+11 - 44.
+In cases where the competent authority of a country involved in a transboundary movement of e-waste considers a specific item to be hazardous waste according to that country's national law, while

-8 Regulation (EC) No. 1013/2006 on shipments of waste and Regulation (EC) No. 1418/2007 concerning the export for recovery of certain waste listed in annex III or IIIA to Regulation (EC) No. 1013/2006 to certain
+10 Regulation (EC) No. 1013/2006 on shipments of waste and Regulation (EC) No. 1418/2007 concerning the export for recovery of certain waste listed in annex III or IIIA to Regulation (EC) No. 1013/2006 to certain countries to which the OECD decision on the control of transboundary movements of wastes does not apply (see: http://ec.europa.eu/environment/waste/shipments/legis.htm).